zuozhenggh/learning-library/data-management-library/mysql-se/mysqlse-bootcamp/mysql-enterprise/install-verify-ee/install-verify-ee.md

     <copy>exit</copy>
     ```

-## Task 3: Remove MySQL Community Installation and Iimport Databses
+## Task 3: Remove MySQL Community Installation and Import Databses
 1. Now that you understand how to connect, we can remove the MySQL Community installation

   **![#00cc00](https://via.placeholder.com/15/00cc00/000000?text=+) shell>**